Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/roadmaps/checkmet-roadmap.md

 ## Executive Overview

-CheckMet is SkyMirror's flagship AI-powered attendance management platform.
+CheckMet is Skymirror's flagship AI-powered attendance management platform.
 This roadmap outlines the strategic milestones, quarterly objectives, and team accountability required to achieve market leadership in the European workforce management space.

 **Product Vision:** Become the #1 AI-powered attendance and workforce management platform in Europe by 2028, serving 500,000+ users across 1,000+ organizations.